quark-engine/quark-engine/docs/source/visual_quark_script_program.rst

 The website's initial design concept
 -------------------------------------

-The website is structured into five distinct sections.
-At the top of the site, you'll find the navigation bar, which showcases Quark documents and social media links.
-Just beneath the navigation bar lies the visual Quark Script workspace, allowing you to seamlessly drag Quark Script APIs from the left panel to the central workspace for API assembly.
-The resulting program can be previewed in the bottom right panel, enabling you to copy it and run it on your local computer.
-Additionally, in the top right panel, you can fine-tune the parameters of the APIs.
+We structure the website into five distinct sections, which are as follows:

+1. At the top area, the navigation bar displays links to documents and social media accounts.
+2. On the top right, you can fine-tune the parameters of the APIs.
+3. In the bottom right, you can copy the resulting program and run it on your computer.
+4. In the center, you can seamlessly drag and assemble Quark Script APIs from the left.
-If you're unfamiliar with how Quark Script APIs work, you can easily switch to the CWE examples tab on the left panel.
-From there, you can select a CWE example and customize it by dragging more Quark Script APIs or adjusting parameters as needed.
+5. On the left area, you can select a CWE example as a template and choose Quark Script APIs to add.